Friday, February 25, 2011

 We think that we are "this" or "that", we are "good" or "bad", we are "happy" or "unhappy", we are "smart" or "stupid".
 We also think that "this" is mine or "that" is mine.
 We also think about my family, my career, my future, my feelings, my thinking, my knowledge, my study, my friends, my enemies, my partner, my children, my country, my pride, my reputation, my ability, my limitation, my rights, my religion, my culture, my believes, and so on.

-We start to ask ourselves, "Who am I?" (not by asking other people, our teacher or God), and in the end we'll realize we are not all these names and forms that are impermanent.
+We start to ask ourselves, contemplating upon "Who (what) am I?" (not by asking other people, our teacher or God), and in the end, we'll realize we are not all these names and forms that are impermanent.
+All these names and forms are not 'I'.

 This is the beginning of our search or quest for the real meaning of life existence.